 The mission of the Investigations Division of the Pulaski County Pulaski County Sheriff’s Office is to provide professional investigative services to the citizens of Pulaski County.

-The Investigations Division is responsible for the investigation of crimes against property such as, but not limited to:
+The Investigations Division is responsible for the investigation of crimes against Persons and Property.
+The Property Crimes Section is responsible for the investigation of crimes against property such as, but not limited to:

 - Residential burglary